Our story

 Amos Goldreich

-Amos Goldreich graduated from the Architectural Association in London (1999) before working for renowned practices including David Chipperfield, Stanton Williams, Haworth Tompkins, and Feilden Clegg Bradley Studios.
-In 2010 he founded Amos Goldreich Architecture, which focuses on residential, commercial, and social projects, including a purpose-built shelter for victims of domestic violence.
+Amos Goldreich graduated from the Architectural Association in London in 1999 and subsequently worked for renowned practices such as David Chipperfield, Stanton Williams, Haworth Tompkins, and Feilden Clegg Bradley Studios.
+In 2010, he founded Amos Goldreich Architecture, which focussed on residential, commercial, and social projects, including a purpose-built shelter for victims of domestic violence.
+In 2024, he launched Tamart, where, as Creative Director, he continues the legacy of his late parents, Arthur Goldreich and Tamar de Shalit, through timeless and compelling designs that positively impact the built environment.

 Tamar de Shalit